 The Nottingham Advantage Award is an employability award designed to recognise extracurricular activities students at Nottingham do alongside their degree and their value to enhancing a student’s career skills.
-To complete the award students complete 30 credits worth of modules alongside their degree and these include modules which cover:
+Modules support a wide range of opportunities students can be involved with including:

 - Peer Mentoring

 - Cultural Awareness (including study abroad) and Language Classes

 - Employer-led leadership, enterprise and professional skills